RMLio/implementation-process-pipeline/README.md

 4. Read and, if necessary, update [the license](LICENSE).
 5. [Set up GitHub pages](https://docs.github.com/en/pages/getting-started-with-github-pages/creating-a-github-pages-site#creating-your-site)
    and let it point to the `docs` directory on the `main` branch.
+6. Run the pipeline to make sure that everything works.
+   This run will use the dummy data in the [data](./data) directory.
+7. If everything works, empty the [data](./data) directory.

 ### Adding data via an Excel file